-I’m a newly licensed motorcycle rider and even a newer motorcycle owner.
-One of the first challenges with bike ownership is having the must-have motorcycle tools, but first, try to figure out which tools are the ones that you need.
+One of the first challenges with bike ownership is getting the must-have motorcycle tools, but first, try to figure out which tools you need.
+Being a new motorcycle owner, I am trying to put together enough tools to do my motorcycle maintenance.

 Over the years, I collected my home tools to work on my automotive DIY repairs and house maintenance, so I had a good head start on the motorcycle tools I needed.